odysseyindia/odyssey-tours/content/english/tim/itineraries/india-north-and-south/_index.md

           swaying palms.
 In the village, life still goes on much as it did a hundred years ago, with the men going out to sea each day to earn a living bringing in the daily catch.
-It is an idyllic retreat for those who want to "get away from it all".
+It is an idyllic retreat for those who want to “get away from it all”.

           You have two full days to simply enjoy the beach, and perhaps explore